1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The extreme north of the Earth is at 90° N latitude.

-10. The South Pole has a latitude of:
+10. The South Pole has a latitude of_____________.

 A) 90° N